Ada-C6/weekly-learning-goals/weekly-learning-goals/week-10.md

 ### Software Engineering, Agile and Project Management
 - Explain the role of kanban boards in Agile software development and implement the practice
 - Learn to use branches in Git to collaborate on a project

+## Comprehension Questions

+- What does an ERD for one of your previous Rails projects look like?
+- If you have a project `TaskList`, with a model `Task`, and a `Task` must be able to have its own business logic, what file would you write that code in?
+- What are some examples of possible validations we can write for our models?
+- What is the syntax to define that an attribute `description` must exist (must not be nil) before it can be saved?
+- If there is a validation violated, what happens?
+How can we tell?